Tesohh/dotfiles/README.md

 Notes:
 - I use every app maximized, almost never tile
 - I have every macOS trackpad navigation gesture disabled as they conflict with aerospace
-- Neovim runs on the nightly branch, which now includes a OOTB package manager

 ## Screenshots